pikapower9080/learn-html/index.md

 ## Learn HTML
-### A quick and dirty guide to learning the basicis of the Hyper Text Markup Language
+### A quick and dirty guide to learning the basics of the Hyper Text Markup Language